 Apple Mail is a bit of a crapshoot.

 Mail has a preference for displaying images.
-By default, images will load on the email, so normally, displaying images in an email campaign is a good thing if your base is using Apple computers.
+By default, images will load on the email, so normally, displaying images in an email campaign is good if your base is using Apple computers.

 The problem with Apple Mail is that not loading images is as simple as changing the “Preferences” in an Apple Mail application.
 Once it is set to not display, those images will not display.